fandreuz/BisPy/README.md

 # Bisimulation-Algorithms

 ## The problem
-Let's consider a graph G=(V,E).
+Let's consider a directed graph G=(V,E).
 A *bisimulation* on G is a binary relation on V which satisfies the following property:

 ![Bisimulation definition](res/bisimulation-definition.png)